 What does that strength and control over our center of gravity look like?
 Well, this is what I mean when I say this posture often evolves differently for different people.
-You could arrive at the posture with a lot of strength in pectoralis major, triceps, and be generally tighter throughout the whole of the shoulder complex (meaning the shoulder joint itself plus all the other muscles and joints that directly influence its position).
+You could arrive at the posture with a lot of strength in pectoralis major, triceps.
+You’re then likely to be tighter throughout the whole of the shoulder complex.
+By shoulder complex I mean the shoulder joint itself plus all the other muscles and joints that directly influence its position.

 If this is you then you might have strength to hold bakasana but it may also feel like you have to “muscle in” to the posture.
 In this situation I sometimes see students over-doing the contraction in the upper trapezius and neck in order to hold the posture.
-While there might be sufficient strength to “force” the posture, more effort than necessary is still required because there isn’t yet strength in the “right” places.
+There might be sufficient strength to “force” the posture.
+But, the student might use more effort than necessary because there isn’t yet strength in the “right” places.

 On the other hand you might arrive at this posture more on the bendy side.
 You might have the experience when you lean into the hands in bakasana A or jump into the pose in bakasana B that it feels unstable or like you can’t quite trust your upper body to hold you in space.
 A lot of students have a fear of falling forward onto their face.
 If this is the case, then it’s critical to create the positive patterns that create the stability and security that you seek.
 For those that are more flexible and lacking in strength, it’s critical to build that strength in a static way before taking on the most advanced way of getting into bakasana B.